ntuliuteam/EDLAB/README.md

-# EDLAB -- Edge Deep Learning Accelerator Benchmark
+# EDLAB (Edge Deep Learning Accelerator Benchmark)

 This is a tool that runs neural networks on different platforms automatically.
 Until now, we have finished